concord-consortium/lab/readme.md

 GPU Toolkit is a small set of utilities which wraps basic WebGL structures and objects, providing higher level API.
 It is useful, as Energy2D uses WebGL for General-Purpose Computing on Graphics Processing Unit.
-So, a lot of physics calculations is performed on the GPU if user's Web browser supports WebGL technology.
+So, a lot of physics calculations are performed on the GPU if user's Web browser supports WebGL technology.

 The source code of the core physics engine is located in the [`src/lab/energy2d/models`](https://github.com/concord-consortium/lab/tree/master/src/lab/energy2d/models) directory.